-OWINGS MILLS, Md. -- The Baltimore Ravens made it official today, designating Pro Bowl running back Ray Rice as their franchise player.
+OWINGS MILLS -- The Baltimore Ravens are expected to designate Pro Bowl running back Ray Rice as…

 "As we have in the past, placing the franchise designation on a player allows us to keep negotiating on a long-term contract," general manager Ozzie Newsome said.
 "Our goal is to keep Ray Rice a Raven.
 We've done this with other outstanding players through our history, including Haloti Ngata a year ago."

 Added agent Todd France: "We obviously were well aware the tag was coming today.
 We're going to continue to have an open dialogue and an amicable negotiation process with the Ravens in an effort to lock Ray up to a long-term contract that compensates Ray relative to his outstanding production and work ethic."